-In NSW, accredited school counsellors are qualified teachers who also have postgraduate qualifications in psychology (honours or the equivalent of a fourth year of study in psychology) sufficient for eligibility for registration with the Psychology Board of Australia.
-The MTeach (School Counselling) also provides its graduates with specific qualifications in school psychology or school counselling.
+In NSW, school counsellors are qualified teachers who also have postgraduate qualifications in psychology (honours or the equivalent of a fourth year of study in psychology) sufficient for eligibility for registration with the Psychology Board of Australia.
+The MTeach (School Counselling) also provides its graduates with specific qualifications in school counselling and school psychology.

 The graduate-entry course in school counselling is ideal for persons who wish to work as school counsellors and have:

 - completed units of study at a tertiary level that meet the prerequisites for the graduate-entry secondary-school-teaching course in at least one curriculum area.
-(This is important because, although graduates will probably never work as classroom teachers, they must have a teaching qualification in order to work as a school counsellor/school psychologist under teaching conditions.)
+(This is important.
+Although graduates will probably not work as classroom teachers they must have a teaching qualification in order to work as a school counsellor/school psychologist under teaching conditions.)

 The curriculum-area prerequisites for admission to the graduate-entry school-counselling course are listed on the MTeach prerequisites for school counselling page.